 PowerPoints/Slides: It is essential that the information you share in your presentation is offered in both written and spoken formats.
 This can be done by including all relevant information on slides or by including text in the Notes section underneath each slide.

 - Microsoft has identified recommended accessible templates, and WebAIM has excellent general information regarding accessibility, including a color contrast checker.

 - Slides and PowerPoint have built-in live captioning capability.
 In the case of a virtual event, videos will be captioned by the Office of Communications before they are posted.
 When recording videos, please ensure that the text and images on your slides will not be obscured either by captioning or by your video image in the corner.

 Font: Font size varies, depending on the font itself.
 This page from Penn State has good recommendations.

 If the decision is made to move to a virtual, rather than an in-person event, a deadline for submission of projects in advance of the conference date will be announced by mid-March.

 For oral presenters, performers and group presenters, in the case of a virtual event, plan to send your video as a .mp4, .mov, or .mkv file.
 Do NOT upload your video to YouTube, Vimeo, or the like; your submission must be received as a downloadable file.
-Files can be stored in Google Drive and should be e-mailed to WUC Organizing Committee member Jenny Stratton at firstname.lastname@example.org.
+Files can be stored in Google Drive and should be e-mailed to WUC Review Committee member Jenny Stratton at firstname.lastname@example.org.

 When the Undergraduate Conference schedule is set, you will be informed of the time of your presentation.
-Required technical support sessions will be held to ready you for participation in the virtual conference environment (panel and/or poster sessions).
+Required technical support sessions will be held to ready you for participation, whether in-person or in the virtual conference environment.